Werner1201/hybrid-compact-red-kde-friend/readme.md

 It was downloaded way back in 2009 and I've no information of the original creator.
 Credit should go to him/her.

 hybrid-compact-rings.lua script is a modified and refactored version of mine.
 Script originally copied from conky-grapes theme's rings-v2_tpl which was created by londonali1010 (2009), updated by La-Manoue (2016) and popi (2017).

+setup_circle_text function was copied and modified from circlewriting function created by mrpeachy.

 I do not own any of the distro logos bundled with this script.
 Please inform me if in case any of the logo are not allowed to be share.
 I will remove it as soon as possible.